awslabs/iot-static-ip-endpoints/README.md

 This repository is the same code base used to generate the AWS CloudFormation templates and assets, and uses the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to build and deploy the stack.

+> This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](_https://docs.aws.amazon.com/solutions/latest/<solution-trademark-name>/collection-of-operational-metrics.html_).

 # Getting Started

 To get started with the IoT Static IP Endpoints Solution, please review the solution documentation. https://aws.amazon.com/answers/iot/iot-static-ip-endpoints/